-Focussing on individual, rather than corporate, responsibility gets the Three-Headed Beast off the hook.
+Focusing on individual, rather than corporate, responsibility gets Three-Headed Beasts off the hook.
 Blame yourself for smoking, not us for selling cancer sticks.
 Divide and rule.

-You’re a quick study.
-We fritter our ‘Activism’ energy on plastic straws and litter-picking.
-They get on with making money by putting more carbon into the atmosphere.
+Exactly.
+While we fritter away our limited ‘Activism’ energy on plastic straws and litter-picking, the Beasts get on with making money by putting more carbon into the atmosphere.